acecodes/acesurvey/README.md

 After that, I had to model and link questions, answers and responses.
 This wasn't terribly difficult, just a bit slow due to a lack of documentation for both Sails and Sequelize.
 The only thing I didn't accomplish as well as I would have liked was foreign key data retrieval.
 In the admin interface, I included a way to view answers - but Sequelize doesn't have a simple way to step through a foreign key and get the data it's attached to.
 So instead of being able to go through the ID and get an answer's text, I had to settle for using only the ID.
 Perhaps in the future I can figure out a way to do this.

-Design is not my strongest suite (although I am currently trying to get better by reading books, taking courses, etc.) so please keep that in mind when looking at the interface.
+Design is not my area of expertise (although I am currently trying to get better by reading books, taking courses, etc.) so please keep that in mind when looking at the interface.
 I spruced it up a bit with Bootswatch to make it a litte more appealing.

 # Installation